Home - Politics - The World - World bodies

 NATO

 NATO, like the EU, is basically a collection of democracies.
 NATO's domestic record is slightly worse than that of the EU.
-Every member of NATO has a Freedom House rating of "Free", except Turkey, which is "Partly Free".
+Every member of NATO has a Freedom House rating of "Free", except Albania, which is "Partly Free", and Turkey, which is "Not Free".

 But NATO's foreign policy is more sensible than that of the EU.
 The EU's foreign policy can be driven by destructive ideas about rivalling America and regaining lost European glory.
 But NATO - with the US and Canada as members - is not interested in these destructive ideas.